GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to start with.
+> ### I’ll throw away code as soon I want to add something to it and I get the feeling that what I have to do to add it is too hard.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts